 - A professional bio should be no longer than 150 words.

 - It will appear as a link of your name as listed on the ISPE website.

 In what format should I submit my photo?

-- Please send a headshot photo; true headshots should be cropped just below the shoulders.
+- Please send a "headshot" photo; true headshots should be cropped just below the shoulders and show limited background.